Western Syria clashes: After the March offensive

 On 12 March, the Syrian Popular Resistance launched an attack on the government and seized fuel trucks, with the government likely failing to arrest those responsible.

 On 13 March 2025, the Syrian Ministry of Defence announced the capture of four Assadist insurgents after a failed attempt to attack an army barracks in the countryside of Latakia.

 By 24 March, the insurgency entered what the Coastal Shield Brigade termed its "second phase" by utilizing IEDs and assassinations against Islamist forces.

 On 28 March, a member of the General Security Service died of injuries sustained the previous day in an armed attack on a security checkpoint by unidentified gunmen in Salanfah, in the northern countryside of Latakia.

 On 28 March 2025 unknown gunmen ambushed a patrol of Internal Security Forces on the highway near a village adjacent to the city of Tartus.
 The attack left two members of the security forces dead, while the gunmen managed to escape.

 On 30 March 2025, two members of the General Security Service were killed after unidentified gunmen in a Jeep opened fire on them in Talkalakh city, west of Homs.
 Following the attack, the security administration in Talkalakh imposed a curfew, ordered the closure of commercial shops, and instructed civilians to remain in their homes.

 On 1 April, a member of the Military Operations Command was shot dead by unknown gunmen in Latakia countryside.

 On 16 April, an Assadist insurgent was killed and another one captured in clashes at security headquarters in Hama Province.

 In August, Ba'athist insurgents continued attacking the Syrian government, including attacks on Syrian MoD vehicles in the Latakia province.

 On 4 September, IED attack on a Syrian government vehicle, where Rijal al Nour declared that it was carried out in revenge for the assassination of Bashar Mihoub in Tartus, the video only shows an explosion, not the target or the location.

 On 9 September, Ba'athist militias assassinated a man from Hama Province for being an informant and a collaborator with Damascus.

 On 20 September, a Government security forces member was killed and two others injured by an unidentified gunmen attack in Homs countryside.

+On 24 September, government security forces attacked the villages of Hawarat Amurin, Nahr al-Bared, and Saqiyat Najm, northwest of Hama, killing two residents and arresting many.

 On 29 September, Rijal al Nour detonated a roadside IED on a likely government position near Besayasin, Latakia Province and two other IEDs the next day.
 None of Rijal al Nour's IED attacks caused casualties.
 The group said that it conducted the attack in revenge for the killing of four Alawite construction workers in Jardin, Hama Province on 28 September.